-- The Group's accrued revenue on tariff subsidies are receivables from the state grid company.
+- (i) The Group's accrued revenue on tariff subsidies are receivables from the state grid company.
 Generally, trade receivables are due within 30 days from the date of billing, except for collection of the accrued revenue on tariff subsidies, which is subject to settlement by state grid company upon finalisation of the allocation of funds by relevant government authorities to the state grid company.
 The collection of accrued revenue on tariff subsidies is expected in the normal operating cycle, which may be recovered after twelve months from the reporting date.
-Accrued revenue on tariff subsidies is discounted at an effective interest rate ranged from 2.12% to 2.34% (2022: ranged from 2.25% to 2.34%) per annum as at 31 December 2023. - (ii) All balances due are unsecured, interest-free and repayable on demand.
-Management of the Company expects the balances would be settled within the next 12 months after the end of the reporting period. - As at 31 December 2023, the amount included consideration receivable from the disposal of the subsidiaries amounting to RMB20,483,000, net of loss allowance of RMB34,386,000 (2022: RMB29,915,000, net of loss allowance of RMB58,881,000).
-The amount was non-trade in nature, unsecured, interest-free and repayable within one year. - As at 31 December 2023, the amount included consideration receivable from the disposal of (i) Wushi Longbai Electricity Investment Co., Ltd (烏什龍柏電力投資有限公司)("Wushi") and (ii) Hebei Sanlong Electricity Technology Co.
-Ltd.(河北三龍電力科技有限公司) and Shangyi County Shunneng Photovoltaic Electricity Co., Ltd. (尚義縣順能光伏電力有限公司) (collectively, the "Two Target Companies") amounting to RMB70,867,000, net of loss allowance of RMB19,158,000 (2022: RMB107,173,000, net of loss allowance of RMB13,852,000). - As at 31 December 2023, the amount included consideration receivable from the disposal of Baoshan Changshan amounting to RMB250,000, net of loss allowance of RMB9,000 (note 42) (2022: nil). - The amount represented RMB107,000,000 in deposits placed by the Group in the security deposits account opened in the independent financial institution, which was one of the corporate bondholders of one subsidiary of the Group.
-Pursuant to the maturity notice dated 15 June 2018, an offsetting right has been granted by the Group to the independent financial institution, allowing it to offset the security deposit against the Group's outstanding corporate bond payables upon the maturity of the corporate bond.
-The Group and the bondholder had entered into a supplementary agreement to extend the due dates of the remaining outstanding amounts of corporate bond payables to 25 October 2021.
-Additionally, RMB12,920,000 in deposits were placed for securing certain short term borrowings.
-As at 31 December 2023, loss allowances of RMB658,000 and RMB78,000 (2022: RMB1,316,000 and RMB52,817,000) were recognised, respectively. - (vii) The amount mainly included custom deposits and advances to staff for the operational purpose for both years. - (viii) Certain trade receivable and accrued revenue on tariff subsidies and security deposits had been pledged as securities for securing loans and general credit facilities granted to the Group as at 31 December 2023 and 2022 as detailed in Note 45.
+Accrued revenue on tariff subsidies is discounted at an effective interest rate ranged from 1.10% to 2.12% (2023: ranged from 2.12% to 2.34%) per annum as at 31 December 2024. - All balances due are unsecured, interest-free and repayable on demand.
+Management of the Company expects the balances would be settled within the next 12 months after the end of the reporting period. - As at 31 December 2024, the amount included consideration receivable from the disposal of the subsidiaries amounting to RMB16.911.000, net of loss allowance of RMB27,398,000 (2023: RMB20,483,000, net of loss allowance of RMB34,386,000).
+The amount was non-trade in nature, unsecured, interest-free and repayable within one year. - As at 31 December 2024, the amount included consideration receivable from the disposal of (i) Wushi Longbai Electricity Investment Co., Ltd (烏什龍柏電力投資有限公司)("Wushi") and (ii) Hebei Sanlong Electricity Technology Co.
+Ltd.(河北三龍電力科技有限公司) and Shangyi County Shunneng Photovoltaic Electricity Co., Ltd. (尚義縣順能光伏電力有限公司)(collectively, the "Two Target Companies") amounting to RMB7,657,000, net of loss allowance of RMB62,590,000 (2023: RMB70,867,000, net of loss allowance of RMB19,158,000). - As at 31 December 2024, the amount included consideration receivable from the disposal of Baoshan Changshan amounting to RMB70,000, net of loss allowance of RMB180,000 (31 December 2023: RMB241,000, net of loss allowance of RMB9,000). - (vi) The amount represented securities deposits placed by the Group against the Group's outstanding corporate bond payables, short term borrowings and short term leases.
+As at 31 December 2024, loss allowance of RMB3,937,000 (2023; RMB736,000) was recognised. - The amount mainly included custom deposits and advances to staff for the operational purpose for both years. - (viii) Certain trade receivable and accrued revenue on tariff subsidies and security deposits had been pledged as securities for securing loans and general credit facilities granted to the Group as at 31 December 2024 and 2023 as detailed in Note 42.